 (g) the importance of the issues raised during the arbitration to the parties as well as to the labour community at large;

-(h) any other relevant factor.
+(h) any other relevant factors.

-(2) A commissioner may make an award of costs in favour of a party who is represented in arbitration by a person contemplated by rule 25(1)(a) in respect of reasonable disbursements actually incurred in the conduct of its case in the arbitration.
+(2) A commissioner may make an award of costs in favour of a party who appears or is represented in arbitration by a person contemplated in rule 25(1)(a) in respect of reasonable disbursements actually incurred in the conduct of its case in the arbitration.
 A commissioner who makes an award in terms of this provision must specify clearly the items and amounts in respect of which costs are ordered.

-(3) A commissioner may make an award of costs in respect of the legal fees of a party that is represented in an arbitration by a legal practitioner, only if the other parties to the arbitration were represented by a legal practitioner.
+(3) A commissioner may make an award of costs in respect of the legal fees of a party that is represented in an arbitration by a legal practitioner or candidate attorney, only if the other parties to the arbitration were represented by a legal practitioner or candidate attorney.

-(4) An award of costs for costs in terms of sub-rule (3) must be in the amount of—
+(4) An award for costs in respect of a legal practitioner as per sub-rule (3) must be in the amount of –

-(a) in respect of the first day of an arbitration (including any arbitration concluded in a single hearing) – R6 000-00 (VAT inclusive);
+(a) in respect of the first day of an arbitration (including any arbitration concluded in a single hearing) – R7 000-00 (VAT inclusive);